Laws // Lois

 Article 1.
 The executive power in Aquria-Catopolis is vested in the Government of Aquria-Catopolis, headed by the Prime Minister.

 Article 2.
-The purpose of the executive power, and, by extension, the duty of the Government of Aquria-Catopolis and the Prime Minister, in Aquria-Catopolis is to run the country as stated by the law and Parliament.
+The purpose of the executive power and, by extension, the duty of the Government of Aquria-Catopolis and the Prime Minister to Aquria-Catopolis is to run the country as stated by the law and by Parliament.

 Article 3.
 The Prime Minister may appoint Deputies for assistance, and may delegate to them specific powers of the Prime Minister.
 The powers delegated by the Prime Minister do not affect the powers of the Prime Minister.